dallonf/spa-angular-boilerplate/README.md

 - Spritesheet generation
 - Support for Jade templates
 - `grunt watch` support for LESS, jshint, Livereload, and other handy things
-- Support for bower components
+- Support for Bower components
 - Boilerplate for Karma tests